-The output queue priority defined by the OUTPTY attribute of the job running the command is used.

-The output priority of the original spooled file is used.
+JOB The output queue priority defined by the OUTPTY attribute of the job running the command is used.
+SPLF The output priority of the original spooled file is used.
 However, if this output priority exceeds the maximum output priority allowed for the user who is restoring the spooled file, the restore operation will fail.
 This error can be avoided by specifying a different (lower) output priority on this parameter.
+Output_pty Specify the priority to be used (1-9).